Articles

 Best for: Travelers who still like to move, but prefer their culture in smaller bites with a soft bed waiting nearby.

-• Recommended lines: AmaWaterways, Uniworld, Tauck, and Viking (upper‑premium to luxury).
+• Recommended lines: AmaWaterways, Uniworld, Tauck, and Viking.

 • Daily walking tours usually offer graded activity levels, often color‑coded so you can pick the “gentle” option without feeling singled out.